celidon/ghost_eye/README.md

 * Install Python 3 on Arch Linux and its distros: sudo pacman -S python3
 * Install Python 3 on Debian and its distros: sudo apt install python3
+* Install Python 3 on Debian and its distros: sudo yum install python3

 You have to install Nmap and EtherApe too: